Rate this Article

-Tufts faculty and staff are periodically required to travel on behalf of the university in furtherance of its educational and research mission.
-The intent of this policy is to help facilitate that travel and is designed to be fair and equitable to both the traveler and the university.
+The intent of the travel policy is to help facilitate Tufts University travel and is designed to be fair and equitable to both the traveler and the university.
 It applies to all university travel regardless of the funding source.
 To be reimbursable, all expenses incurred must be necessary to the business of the university and in compliance with IRS, state and/or granting agency regulations and represent a reasonable and appropriate use of university funds.